sengteamA/farm2/README.md

 ## How to build the source code

-1. Building the .jar file can be done with Eclipse: File > Export > Runnable JAR file.
+Building the .jar file can be done with Eclipse: File > Export > Runnable JAR file.

+Make sure to select "GameManager" as the launch configuration.

 ## How to run